Canon R vs Fujifilm X-E4

 It is notable that the Canon R has a headphone jack, which is not present on the X-E4 This port makes it possible to attach external headphones and monitor the quality of sound during the recording process.

 Both the Canon R and the X-E4 are recent models that are part of the current product line-up.
 The X-E4 replaced the earlier Fujifilm X-E3, while the Canon R does not have a direct predecessor.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Fujifilm websites.
+Further information on the features and operation of the Canon R and X-E4 can be found, respectively, in the Canon R Manual (free pdf) or the online Fujifilm X-E4 Manual.

 So how do things add up?
 Is the Canon R better than the Fujifilm X-E4 or vice versa?
 The listing below highlights the relative strengths of the two models.